I know you don't understand it, despite my heroic efforts to explain this.

 It's not about any of that.

-The only way the average Obama voter is going to care about that is if it's gonna personally interrupt the flow of goodies income or whatever that he's getting from government.
+The only way the average Obama voter is going to care about that is if it's going to personally interrupt the flow of goodies, income, or whatever that he's getting from government.

 Number three, the debt ceiling limit is fast approaching.

-Another story went largely unremarked on in the campaign is the fact that the country's approaching the new debt ceiling limit.
+Another story went largely unremarked on in the campaign is the fact that the country is approaching the new debt ceiling limit.

 So you know what?